ReDeiPirati/seq2seq/seq2seq/tools/docker/README.md

     $ nvidia-docker run -it -p hostPort:containerPort {repository_name}(provided during the building step)

-The examples are same as above with the only difference that the command is `nvidia-docker`.
+The examples are the same as above with the only difference that the command is `nvidia-docker`.

 Note: If you would have a problem running nvidia-docker you may try the old method we have used.
 But it is not recommended.
 If you find a bug in nvidia-docker, please report